 Protection On Many Levels: Fall fertilizing offers your turf winter protection in multiple ways.
 It offers increased cold hardiness, protecting turf from inclement weather and harsh temperature damage.
 Fall fertilizing also provides protection from weeds, pests, and disease by creating a strong, resilient turf.
 A healthy lawn is ALWAYS your best defense from all of these invaders.
 (Special side note…stop watering lawns at night, if you haven’t already, to reduce the risk of the dreaded Brown Patch disease.)

-Timing Is Of The Essence: The time to fertilize for fall is mid to late October, so essentially, NOW!
+Timing Is Of The Essence: The time to fertilize for fall is mid to late October and no later than mid November, so essentially, NOW!
 Your fall fertilizer choice for this time of year, should be one that is high in nitrogen and potassium and lower in phosphorus.
 Our Rainbow Gardens 18-6-12 Premium Winterizer fits the bill.
 This fertilizer is activated once it is watered in and it’s chemical make up allows the nutrients to be taken up by the plant right away.
 If organic fertilizer is your cup of tea, you are a little late to the party.
 Organic fertilizer should have been applied about a month and a half ago when we wrote our blog about it.
 Organic fertilizer takes longer for the ingredients to break down and be available for plant uptake, hence the difference in application times.
 But timing is perfect for 18-6-12.
 See this link for our blog on organic fertilizer.

 Apply What You Need, No More, No Less: The average gardener tends to think that when it comes to fertilizing, more is better.
 That simply is not true, for any garden fertilizing.
 David Rodriguez, Horticulturist for Texas A&M AgriLife Extension Service of Bexar County, says when it comes to fall fertilizing, lawns need “NO more than 2 pounds of actual nitrogen per 1000 square feet.
 This equates to about 40 pounds of 18-6-12 on a 7200 square foot lawn.”
 With the average yard being around 5,000 sq. ft., you’ll most likely have a little left over fertilizer; but no worries, check out the next bullet point.
 Measure your yard, calibrate your spreader, and only apply what you need to your turf.